Machine Learning Collective

 DESIGNS

-I led a 0→1 redesign of MLC’s website, rebuilding the site from the ground up.
 I created engagement loops and new mental models that supported community-driven growth: a mentor booking system, live events hub, research paper matchmaking, and more - all of which were either missing or buried in the original site.

 Click to view final prototype